NOTICE!

 During a nap, Sonic’s being yelled at to wake up from within the giant brass ring on his coffee table (oh, no, Kyu’s crossed over), and a Genie of the Ring named Shahra emerges.
 She shows him that the pages of The Arabian Nights are being erased by Erazor Djinn, a Genie of the Lamp who may go on to cleave the fabric of Sonic’s world, too.
 He’s granted a ring he can use to make wishes, with his first being for a few handkerchiefs.
 Because he has a cold.
 I’m sure that won’t pay off at all later.
 Also, she calls him her “master” while telling him to “rub his ring”, so I’m haunted by the notion of more interspecies sexual chemistry forming.

-The first major differences include Tails’s presence on the sofa on the other side of the coffee table and the ring now being a lamp.
-In his sleep, Sonic mutters about Amy being a hipster who shops at thrift stores (hence the lamp) and Knuckles looking terrible in his yellow fighting gloves from Sonic Adventure.
-The lamp proceeds to tumble about and off the table on its own before inhaling both partners through its spout.
+The first major differences include Tails’s presence on the sofa on the other side of the coffee table and the ring now being Aladdin and the Magic Lamp in book form.
+It proceeds to flip through its pages on its own, then tumble off the table before inhaling both partners into itself.

 N/A

 The pair awakens on a sea of pages identical to the first stage, where Shahra communes with them telepathically.
-She also identifies Tails as Ali Baba, as he’s now wearing his garb from the original game.
-After Sonic tries her patience by not initially taking her plea seriously (it’s basically a buddy comedy in a world of mythology), each partner’s given a ring with a limited capacity for wishes.
+She identifies Tails as Ali Baba, as he’s now wearing his garb from the original game, and each partner’s given a ring with a limited capacity for wishes.
 She also lets them know that the stories under their feet are being slashed away, but not yet by who.
-At the end, Sonic makes Tails, then himself, cringe with a pun.

 Stage 1: Lost Prologue